elfredpagan/site/elfredpagan.com/content/blog/apns_elixir.md

   feedback_handler: APNS.FeedbackHandler

 ```
-This defines a keyword list for the apns application.
+This defines a keyword list for the APNS application.
 In it, I specify a few
-configuration values, including the host, port of the apns service, the certificate
+configuration values: the host, port of the APNS service, the certificate
 and key locations and finally a feedback handler module to send back the error
 responses.

 ## Creating the OTP GenServer and managing an SSL connection

-I then created the OTP process that will manage our apns connection and send
+I then created the OTP process that will manage our APNS connection and send
 out the push notifications.
 I use the [Connection](https://github.com/fishcakez/connection)
 library that extends GenServer to support connecting, disconnecting and backs off
 in the case of errors.

-The first thing I do is implement `start_link` which is resonsible for starting
+The first thing I do is implement `start_link` which is responsible for starting
 the process.
 Here I read the configuration above, create an initial state
 map with the connection and SSL options we will use.